section-engineering-education/engineering-education/articles/logging-with-winston/index.md

 - Application performance.

 ### Why Choose Winston for Logging
-Winston, one of the best logging middlewares has about 4,000,000 weekly [downloads](https://www.npmjs.com/package/winston).
+Winston, one of the best logging middlewares, has about 4,000,000 weekly [downloads](https://www.npmjs.com/package/winston).
 The following properties make Winston an overall universal logging middleware.

 - It is simple to use and configurable.
 Winston is simple to configure with your application.
 - Log [levels](https://github.com/winstonjs/winston#logging-levels) (priorities).
 Winston provides logging levels.
 They indicate the log priority; this gives you the ability to sort out critical logs from logs requiring less attention.
 For example: `{error: 0, warn: 1, info: 2, verbose: 3, debug: 4, silly: 5}`.
 In this case, an `error` log is given priority over a `verbose` log.